National Parks and Wildlife Sanctuaries in India

 The Himalayas (foothills) is known for big mammals like elephant, sambar, swamp, deer, cheetah, wild boar tiger, panther, hyena, black bear, and sloth bear, porcupine, Great Indian one-horned rhinoceros, wild buffalo, Gangetic gharial, golden langur.
 The wild ass, sheep, deer, smaller mammals, snow leopards, wolf, cats, and brown beers are in plenty in the western Himalayas.
 While the national park and sanctuaries of northern and central India are better known, there are quite a few parks and sanctuaries in South India, too, e.g., Mudumalai in Tamil Nadu and Bandipur Tiger Reserve and Nagarhole National Park in Karnataka.

 A tour of Indian wildlife sanctuaries and national parks is a fabulous travel masti.
 Contrary to the experiences of African Safari, the vegetation and terrain in India are such that wild animals are often solitary or in small herds, elusive and shy.
 The thick forest and dense grassland with openings for streams and rivers, provide the cover for Indian wildlife.

 Unlike the situation prevailing over a decade or two ago, Wildlife Safari in India now facilitates seeing a tiger, a rhinoceros, or a herd of a wild elephant.
-Ranges of Safari Packages are on offer, courtesy the tourism departments of states as well as tour and travel agencies.
+Ranges of Safari Packages are on offer, courtesy of the tourism departments of states as well as tour and travel agencies.
 These Safari / Safari Packages are unique and unparalleled.
 The kind of diversity.
 Indian wildlife can boast off is not available anywhere else in the world.
 The great Himalayan Mountains, forests, national parks, sanctuaries (including bird sanctuaries) – all constitute a terrific India.